Jbleezy/BO1-Reimagined/README.md

 * Shangri-La: minecart disabled
 * Moon: No Man's Land disabled
 * Moon: first room door is open from the start of the match
-* Moon: players can survive forever in low gravity
-* Moon: windows are indestructible
 * Moon: hacker and PES disabled
 * Moon: teleporter disabled